ALL ROADS LEAD TO CULVER CITY

 Oddly, on the day that I explored for this blog entry and despite the amazing choices available, every single person I saw at every single sidewalk café was grazing on salad.
 At first I thought it was some sort of special holiday or maybe I’d walked onto the set of a commercial for lettuce or something but I think it was actually an indication of the importance of “the Industry” actually; these people were quite likely “doing” lunch (in the parlance of schmooze).

 There have been a couple of hiccups with the food explosion.
 Until 2011 there was Westside Food Truck Central and the Culver City Food Truck Fest which may or may not return after permits are sorted out.
 In the past I’ve enjoyed meals at Café Brasil, Empanada’s Place, and shojin.
-I have also heard a lot of raving (and almost just as much dissent) about Tito’s Tacos — but have yet to check it out — suspecting (even though I should know better) that its fans may never have crossed the LA River to the Eastside.
+I have also heard a lot of raving (and almost just as much dissent) about Tito’s Tacos — but have yet to check it out — suspecting (even though I should know better) that its most ardent fans have likely never crossed the Los Angeles River to dine in the Eastside.

 If you’d like to learn how to cook, you can attend Culver City’s New School of Cooking.
 You can get restaurant supplies from Surfas, which has been around since 1937.
 The Culver City Farmers Market takes place downtown every Tuesday from 3:00 to 7:00.
 It was actually setting up as I left the area and headed west, stopping at and enjoying a lunch at Samosa House (East).